saschabilert/audioanalyzer/README.md

 The Audioanalyzer is a website to analyze different audio files in various formats.
 It is the result of an university project.
 The FFT used for tranformation is made by [Project Nayuki](https://www.nayuki.io/page/free-small-fft-in-multiple-languages).

 The intension of the project was to build an environment where everybody can easily and fast analyze audio signals.
-The code for [Audioanalyzer](http://audioanalyzer.net/) is licensed under the GNU General Public License Copyright (C) 2016  Moritz Balter, Sascha Bilert, Vlad-Stefan Paul IHA @ Jade Hochschule applied licence see EOF.
+The code for [Audioanalyzer](http://audioanalyzer.net/) is licensed under the GNU General Public License Copyright (C) 2016  Moritz Balters, Sascha Bilert, Vlad-Stefan Paul IHA @ Jade Hochschule applied licence see EOF.

 <p align="center">
 <img src="/image/icon.png" width="30%" height="30%">